 Offsetting is also more effective than a tax, as a carbon tax merely requires companies to pay for their emissions, without any guarantees that the payment will lead to any emissions reductions.

 Many airlines fly into dozens of different countries on a daily basis, with some large airlines serving over a hundred different countries each day; they need to have a single point of accountability.
 If airlines are subject to a patchwork of national or regional CO2 taxes, offsetting mechanisms, emissions trading schemes and other carbon pricing instruments, compliance would be unnecessarily complex and costly.

-The implementation of CORSIA from 1 January 2021 should obviate the need for existing and new economic measures to be applied to international aviation emissions on a regional or national basis.
-Therefore, as from 1 January 2021, all international flights to/from airports in Europe should be subject exclusively to CORSIA and removed from the scope of the EU ETS.
+The implementation of CORSIA will avoid the need for existing and new carbon pricing measures to be applied to international aviation emissions on a regional or national basis.

 All operators will have to report emissions for all international flights from 1 January 2019, irrespective of the state where the operator is based.
 In order to prepare for the monitoring, reporting and verification (MRV) of emissions, each operator will need to develop an emissions monitoring plan in 2018.

 Only operators that emit less than 10,000 tonnes of CO2 per year will be exempt from the obligation to monitor emissions.